WEBSITE TERMS AND CONDITIONS FOR SALE OF PROGRAMMES

-- (d) All information in the form must be completed.
-Any incorrect information might result in cancellation of the referral reward
+- All information in the form must be completed.
+Any incorrect information may result in cancellation of the referral reward.

-- (f) The referral reward will be given within 30 days after the referee pays 2nd instalment of the tuition fee.
-For BTEC HNDs, it’s payable within 30 days after referee pays the 4th instalments out of the 16 instalments
+- The referral reward will be paid within 30 days after the referee paid half of the total tuition fee.

-- (h) University of Sunderland in Hong Kong reserves the right to amend & change the terms & conditions without prior notice
+- University of Sunderland in Hong Kong reserves the right to amend and change the terms and conditions without prior notice.

-- (i) In case of any disputes, the decision of the University of Sunderland in Hong Kong shall be final and conclusive
+- In case of any disputes, the decisions of the University of Sunderland in Hong Kong shall be the final and conclusive decision.

 ADMISSIONS COMPLAINTS AND APPEALS